Charles-T-T/Charles-T-T/README.md

 - 👋 Hi, I’m @Charles-T-T
-- 🌱 I’m currently learning Golang and CMU 15-455
+- 🌱 I’m currently learning Golang and CMU 15-445
 - 📫 How to reach me: 2022201535@ruc.edu.cn
 - 😄 Pronouns: helicopter (doge :dog:
-- ⚡ Now interning in Beijing and being suuuuper homesick :sob:
+- ⚡ Favorites: calligraphy :paintbrush: , badminton :badminton:

 <!---
 Charles-T-T/Charles-T-T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.